Reviews You Can Rely On

 Credit: Joshua Hutchens

-There is enough built-in functionality on this machine to use as a standalone unit without needing apps or subscriptions.
+This machine comes with sufficient built-in functionality to function as a standalone unit, eliminating the need for apps or subscriptions.
 Several pre-programmed workouts like Hill, Fat Burn, Cardio, Strength, HIIT, 5K, 10K, Custom, HRC, and Fitness Test can be accessed and customized on the fly.
 Starting manual workouts isn't as quick and easy as it was on the previous model, but the extra steps didn't feel too arduous.

 sole f80 - the distance from runner to screen is quite far, especially for...